rowheat02/osm-gpt/README.md

 - Initial Openai prompts are inspired from https://github.com/steveattewell/osm-ai-map
 - Theme and ui components from shadcnui
 - Always Tailwind for css
-- And kudos for nextjs team who crated nextjs where I can write client side and server side code simultaneously
+- Also, kudos to the nextjs team for creating a framework where I can write server and client code at the same time

 Contact
 -------

-If you have any questions, feedback, or suggestions regarding the OpenStreetMap Exploration project, please don't hesitate to contact our team at rowheat141@gmail.com We appreciate your interest and look forward to hearing from you.
+If you have any questions, feedback, or suggestions regarding the OSM-GPT, please don't hesitate to contact our team at rowheat141@gmail.com We appreciate your interest and look forward to hearing from you.

-Happy mapping and exploring with OpenStreetMap and GPT-3!
+Happy mapping and exploring with OpenStreetMap!